stephenhouser/stephenhouser.github.io/_posts/development/2014-03-28-mobile-prototyping-with-paper.md

 It's a brilliant method of getting an idea on paper to an interactive prototype.
 Additionally, anything you can draw, sketch or highly detailed, you can incorporate into your simulation quickly and easily.
-So easily, any moderately saavy *end user* should be able to mock up their ideas with ease.
+So easily, any moderately savvy *end user* should be able to mock up their ideas with ease.

 Of course with [POP][1] you can also share prototypes with others.
 You